aniketrs593/Pegasus/README.md

 $ ./joystick.sh
 ```
 ## Troubleshoot
-if `$ xterm command is not found`, run `$ sudo apt-get install -y xterm` in another terminal adn re run the Carla and joyStick shell script again
+if `$ xterm command is not found`, run `$ sudo apt-get install -y xterm` in another terminal and re-run joyStick shell script.